michael2012z/BitBible/markdown/Etheridge/files/John.md

 36. And he who reapeth receiveth wages, and gathereth fruit unto life eternal; and the sower and the reaper shall rejoice together.

-37. For in this is the proverb true, One soweth, and another reapeth.Or, Another soweth, and another reapeth.
+37. For in this is the proverb true, One soweth, and another reapeth.

 38. I sent you to reap that (for) which you did not toil; for others toiled, and you have entered upon their labour.